top of page

 Acceptance and Commitment Therapy (ACT)

+Sometimes the harder we try to control our thoughts and emotions, the more stuck we feel.
 You might find yourself battling anxious thoughts, pushing away uncomfortable feelings, or telling yourself to “just get over it.”
 Yet the mind keeps looping, and the struggle itself becomes exhausting.

 Acceptance and Commitment Therapy (ACT) offers a different approach.
 Instead of trying to eliminate difficult thoughts or emotions, ACT helps you change your relationship with them so they have less control over your life.